-Metzora is a Hebrew noun that is found multiple times in the original Hebrew text of the 28th parsha.
-The first instance in this parsha is found in Leviticus 14:2.
-In the Authorized King James translation this Hebrew noun was rendered as "leper".
-This made sense to Englishmen in the early 17th Century - for a disease by that name had been a regular feature of life there since medieval times.
-Known today as Hansen's disease, the condition with which every English person alive in that day was familiar was a slow incubating disease caused by a bacteria.
-That disease often resulted in loss of fingers and toes, gangrene, blindness, collapse of the nose, ulcerations, lesions and weakening of the skeletal frame.
-By calling a metzora a 'leper', the translators were seeking to cause the reader to shudder in revulsion - if not fear.
-But is an English 'leper' - at least in the context with which 17th century Englishmen knew it - really the same thing as a metzora as described by the God of Avraham, Yitzchak and Ya'akov thousands of years previously, in the Hebrew language, to Hebrew people?
-To really understand what a metzora was - not from a 17th Century English cultural worldview, but from the Holy One's perspective, one must look at the concept through Hebraic lenses - and with Sinaitic bifocals.
+Metzora is a Hebrew noun that the translators of King James's day improperly rendered as "leper".
+This made sense to Englishmen c.
+1611 - because a disgusting flesh-eating bacterial infection known by the common man by that name was a regular feature of life among them.
+Known by scientists today as Hansen's disease, the condition with which every English person alive in that day was familiar was a slow incubating disease caused by a bacteria.
+That symptom-complex caused by this bacteria often resulted in loss of fingers and toes, gangrene, blindness, collapse of the nose, ulcerations, lesions and weakening of the skeletal frame.
+By calling a metzora a 'leper', the translators of King James' era were seeking to cause the reader to shudder in revulsion - if not tremble in fear.
+But let's face it.
+Tzara'at is not leprosy.
+A 'leper' in 17th century England has very little, if anything, to do with the mayhem-spreading metzora as described by the God of Avraham, Yitzchak and Ya'akov thousands of years previously, in the Hebrew language, to Hebrew people.
+To really understand what a metzora was - not from a 17th Century English cultural worldview, but from the Holy One's perspective - one must look at the concept through Hebraic lenses in general and through early Tabernacle Inauguration era bifocals in particular.